 - Last, all remaining assets should be distributed to members and/or former members in proportion to what their share of distributions would normally be, unless your LLC agreement has a provision against it.

 Once all your winding up tasks are complete, you can then file your Certificate of Cancellation with the office of the Secretary of State.
 Information listed on this certificate should include:

 - The LLC’s name.

 - The date the LLC’s Certificate of Formation was filed.

 - The date of cancellation if it will not occur on the date of filing.

 The filing fee for this certificate is $200.
 You can also include a Filing Cover Memo with your address, name, and phone or fax number if you wish to be contacted by the Secretary of State.
 All these items, in addition to your Franchise Tax payment (if necessary), can be mailed to:

 Delaware Division of Corporations

 If you are fax filing, the above items can be faxed with the following number: 302-739-3812.
 If fax filing, your credit card number must be provided on the Cover Letter, as checks are not accepted.

 If you need help further understanding the process of dissolving an LLC in Delaware, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.